300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Buddies’?
+- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Mates’?

-- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Marriage ceremony’?
+- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Wedding ceremony’?

-- What’s the identify of Phoebe’s elusive roommate whom he by no means meet?
+- What’s the title of Phoebe’s elusive roommate whom he by no means meet?

 - What are the names of Frank and Alice’s triplets?